-If you regularly go to the gym like me, you would notice that there are two kinds of weightlifters: those who are wearing gloves and those who aren’t.
-Those who are new to the gym scene would think that gloves are all for aesthetics– which they sort of are because they do make you look cooler and stronger like you actually know what you’re doing.
+If you regularly go to the gym like me, you would notice that there are two kinds of weightlifters: those who are wearing weight lifting gloves and those who aren’t.
+Those who are new to the gym scene would think that weight lifting gloves are all for aesthetics– which they sort of are because they do make you look cooler and stronger like you actually know what you’re doing.

 In reality though, gloves serve a purpose far more important than just making anyone look better in the gym.
 I would know as I wasn’t a glove ‘believer’ before, but that completely changed when I started to have callouses on my palms.
 Not only that, but I was also struggling to lift heavier weights because my hands would be constantly sweaty to the point that it wasn’t worth lifting at all.